benfertig/timestamper/MAC_RUN_AND_BUILD_FROM_SOURCE.md

 * Your *anaconda3*/*miniconda3* directory may very well be hidden in *Finder*, but you can make *Finder* display hidden files and folders by pressing command+shift+. (command shift dot).
 You can hide these files and folders by pressing the same keys again.
 * Once you have navigated to your *anaconda3*/*miniconda3* folder, enter the folder named "lib"
 * **If your *Mac* has an *M1* processor:**
+    * Copy the following three files to your clipboard:
+        ```
+        libffi.8.dylib
+        libtcl8.6.dylib
+        libtk8.6.dylib
+        ```
+    * Now navigate to the *Time Stamper* application (.app) you created earlier, right-click on it and select "Show Package Contents"
+    * Then, go to "Contents" -> "Frameworks"
+    * Paste the three .dylib files you just copied into this "Frameworks" folder.<br />
 * **Alternatively, if your *Mac* has an *Intel* processor:**
     * Copy the following three files to your clipboard:
         ```